Last updated on August 30, 2020.

 Users may, at any time, prevent the setting of cookies, by the Website, by using a corresponding setting of your internet browser and may thus permanently deny the setting of cookies.
 Furthermore, already set cookies may be deleted at any time via an Internet browser or other software programs.
 This is possible in all popular Internet browsers.
 However, if users deactivate the setting of cookies in your Internet browser, not all functions of our Website may be entirely usable.

-VIII.
+XI.
 Other Things You Should Know

 A. Ads and Analytics Services Provided by Others